 Air quality standards define clean air.
 They tell us how much of a substance can be in the air without causing harm, based on proven scientific and medical research.
-Both the federal and state governments set air quality standards.
-In most cases, California’s standards are more health-protective than the federal standards.
+Air quality standards have been set by both the federal Environmental Protection Agency (EPA) and the California Air Resources Board (CARB).
+In most cases, California’s standards are more health-protective than the national standards.

 - Ozone,